2006 European Grand Prix

 The 60-lap race was the fifth round of the 2006 Formula One season.
 It was won by Ferrari driver Michael Schumacher who took his second victory of the season.
 Polesitter Fernando Alonso finished in second position for the Renault team, whilst the second Ferrari of Felipe Massa achieved his first podium finish of the season with third place.

 Franck Montagny made his Formula One début, becoming the first French F1 driver since Olivier Panis at the 2004 Japanese Grand Prix.

-Report
+Background

+The event was held at the Nürburgring for the 36th time in the circuit's history.
+It was the 11th edition of the European Grand Prix at this venue and the fifth round of the 2006 championship.

+Championship standings before the race

+Fernando Alonso had been leading the championship since the get-go and had already gathered 36 points.
+Michael Schumacher's thrilling victory in Imola had lifted him into second place with 21 points.
+Kimi Räikkönen was in third with 18 points.